-I had been painting for twenty years and yet it was not until my breast cancer diagnosis that I started painting women.
-My sister’s grand daughter continued to express a love of these new paintings, telling me that they weren’t sad, they were simply expressing themselves.
-Charli has become my art critic, the only one who’s comments I truly care about.
+I had been painting for twenty years, yet it was not until my breast cancer diagnosis that I started painting women.
+My sister’s granddaughter continued to express a love of these new paintings, telling me that they weren’t sad; they were expressing themselves.
+Charli has become my art critic, the only one whose comments I genuinely care about.

-My paintings are never intended to be necessarily sad, in fact they were not intended with any purpose at the time, other than to paint what I felt.
-Looking back I was inspired to capture the true essence of a woman, demonstrating both her strength, courage and at the same time capturing her inner beauty.
+My paintings are never intended to be necessarily sad.
+They were not intended with any purpose at the time other than to paint what I feel.
+I let my inner thoughts unfold on canvas.
+Looking back, I was inspired to capture the true essence of a woman, demonstrating both her strength and courage and at the same time capturing her inner beauty.